Verifiable and Provably Secure Machine Unlearning: Implementation

+The dominant component of the protocols' run-time is the complexity of the circuit used to generate proofs of training and unlearning.
+This complexity depends mainly on (a) the unlearning technique, (b) the complexity of the model, and (c) the size of the dataset.
+In the following, we first consider model complexity and study different classes of models.
+Next, we look on the complexity of the dataset.
+In both cases, we focus on retraining-based unlearning as the baseline from Table \ref{table:protocol-stages} and, more specifically, on the training circuit $\circuitTraining$.

-To understand the effects of the choice of ML model, we consider linear regression, logistic regression and neural networks for classification.
+\mypar{Models} To understand the effects of the choice of ML model, we follow related work~\cite{zhao-21-veriml}, and consider linear regression, logistic regression and neural networks for classification.
 For the neural networks, we focus on models with one hidden layer and varying numbers of (hidden) neurons $N \in \{2, 4\}$.
-Again, we train each model with SGD for a single epoch on a synthetic dataset with 100 (single feature) training points.
+For activation, we use the sigmoid function and approximate it with a third-order polynomial as done in~\cite{kim-18-logistic, kim-18-secure}.
+Again, we train each model with SGD for 3 epochs on a synthetic dataset consisting of 100 training points with 10 features each.

 The results are summarized in \cref{table:classifier}.
-We observe that the circuit size increases together with the complexity of the model.
-For instance, the number of R1CS constraints increases by $1.8\times$ to $7,043,437$ constraints when going from logistic to linear regression.
+We observe that the R1CS instance increases together with the complexity of the model.
+For example, the number of constraints increases by $1.12\times$ to $9,048,909$ constraints when going from linear to logistic regression.
 This is intuitive: in logistic regression, we additionally need to evaluate the sigmoid activation which induces this overhead.
-In a similar vein, moving from logistic regression to neural networks increases the circuit further to $26,501,439$ ($N=2$) and $48,018,168$ ($N=4$) constraints respectively.
+In a similar vein, moving from logistic regression to neural networks increases the circuit further to $21,867,010$ ($N=2$) and $42,030,731$ ($N=4$) constraints.

-Setup costs per R1CS constraint are between 83$\mu$s--113$\mu$s.
-Proof creation is more efficient and costs per constraint range between 28$\mu$s--31$\mu$s.
-Verification (independent of the circuit size) runs in constant time.